johnson4601/Hevy-Routine-Uploader/Readme.md

 # Hevy Routine Uploader

-A simple desktop tool for power users to manage their Hevy workouts.
+A simple windows desktop tool for power users to update their Hevy workouts.

 ## Features
 - **Bulk Upload**: Paste JSON workout data from Gemini (AI) directly into the app.